octobroid/oc-debugpay-plugin/README.md

-# oc-debugpay-plugin
+# DebugPay Plugin
-Plugin for debuggin Responsiv.Pay plugin
+Plugin for debugging payment on Responsiv.Pay.